 Marathon County Lake Quality

-Wisconsin, 5 lakes, average grade C (Fair)
+Wisconsin, 5 lakes, average grade D (Poor)

 Most of the county's monitored lakes are shallow — under 50 feet — which means wind keeps the water column mixed all summer and sediment-bound phosphorus releases back into the surface layer whenever the bottom is disturbed.
-Big Bass Lake (A) is the cleanest in the county.
+Big Bass Lake (B) is the cleanest in the county.

 Quick Answers for Marathon County